NYAA

 Federal Work Study

 Federal Work-Study (FWS) is a federally funded program by both the Department of Education and the New York Academy of Art.
 This program provides part-time jobs for eligible MFA and CFA students with significant financial need and is administered by an FWS Administrator, the FWS Committee and the Office of Financial Aid, in accordance with the law, federal regulations, and with instructions from the United States Department of Education.
 The program is open to students with US citizenship or US permanent resident status.
-Please review the handbook and email fa@nyaa.edu with questions about eligibility.
+Please email fa@nyaa.edu with questions about eligibility.

 +